blog Details

 • Easy to understand: Presented in a clear and concise format for efficient analysis.

-• Actionable: providing insights that can be translated into concrete actions.
+• Actionable: Providing insights that can be translated into concrete actions.

 How can businesses ensure the quality of their MI?